12th Grade

 • Meet academic requirements for college by taking A-G classes.
 Take any summer school classes needed to maintain a C- or higher in these classes.

-• Register for a Senior SAT and/or ACT exam.
+• Consider registering for Senior SAT and/or ACT exam.
 Prepare for and take college exams (SAT/ACT/CAASPP).
+Remember the SAT and ACT is no longer required for admissions into the CSUs.

-• Remember, colleges can rescind your admissions offer if your grades drop too far.
+• Colleges can rescind your admissions offer if your grades drop too far.
 So keep those grades up.

 Financial Plans